Jared Carter (Latter Day Saints)

 Jared Carter (June 14, 1801 – July 6, 1849) was an early leader in the Latter Day Saint movement.
-He joined the Church of Christ in 1831 and soon after served a mission in the northeastern United States.
+He joined the Church of Jesus Christ of Latter-day Saints in 1831 and soon after served a mission in the northeastern United States.
 He was mentioned by name in section 79 of the Doctrine and Covenants; the passage encouraged him to continue his work as a missionary.
 He has been described as "one of the Church's great missionaries" of the 1830s.
 In 1834, Carter was chosen as a member of the first Presiding High Council of Kirtland, Ohio, and then became the council's president in 1837.
 After being disfellowshipped from the LDS Church and briefly joining the Strangite church, Carter re-joined the Church of Jesus Christ of Latter-day Saints while living in Chicago.
 He died in DeKalb County, Illinois.

 Early life

-Carter was born on June 14, 1801 in Killingworth, Connecticut, to Gideon Carter and Johanna Sims, the fifth of six children.
+Carter was born on June 14, 1801, in Killingworth, Connecticut, to Gideon Carter and Johanna Sims, the fifth of six children.
 His siblings included Simeon, Prudence, John S., Gideon H., and Susanna Carter.
 By the time Carter was nine years old, the family had moved to Benson, Vermont.
-He married Lydia Ames on September 20, 1823 in Benson and had nine children: five sons and four daughters.
+He married Lydia Ames on September 20, 1823, in Benson and had nine children: five sons and four daughters.
 By 1831, he was living in Chenango, New York, working as a tanner.

 In January 1831, while on a business trip to Lisle, New York, Carter was introduced to the Book of Mormon by John Peck.
 After reading passages in the book, Carter recorded: "I became immediately convinced that it was a revelation of God and it had such an influence on my mind that I had no mind to pursue my business."
-On February 20, 1831, Carter was baptized into the Church of Christ by Hyrum Smith in Colesville, New York.
+On February 20, 1831, Carter was baptized into the Church of Jesus Christ of Latter-day Saints by Hyrum Smith in Colesville, New York.
 He was reportedly "so warmed by the spirit of God that he didn't feel the cold of the water on him at that winter season during the half-mile walk to shelter and a change of clothing."
-Carter then travelled with the Colesville Branch of the church to Thompson, Ohio, in May of 1831, and thereafter moved to Kirtland, Ohio.
+Carter then travelled with the Colesville Branch of the church to Thompson, Ohio, in May 1831, and thereafter moved to Kirtland, Ohio.